rzp-labs/namer/docs/README-DISAMBIGUATION.md

 - Reject when the best distance is beyond `phash_ambiguous_max`.

 Defaults are tuned conservatively; adjust based on your library and quality goals.

+Misconfigurations (e.g., invalid ranges) are reported by the config verifier at startup.

 ## Hardware acceleration and performance (optional)